 Students are normally accepted for graduate work toward the PhD, and students are occasionally accepted to work toward the AM.
 For more information about degree requirements, please visit the physics department website.

-Requirements for AM
+Requirements for AM in Physics

 - 36 semester hours of course credits, of which at least 30 semester hours must be in classroom or seminar courses at the 400 level or higher.